akesseler/Plexdata.Graylog.Simulator/code/src/README.md

                           start up.

   --debug                 This option enables the debug mode.
 In this mode
-                          some additional information are printed out during runtime.
+                          some additional information (e.g. binary dumps) is printed out at runtime.
+Default value is 'off'.

   --trace                 This option enables the trace mode.
 In this mode
-                          some of the called methods are printed out during runtime.
+                          some of the called methods (including call duration) are printed out during runtime.
+Default value is 'off'.

   --help [-h,-?]
 This option just displays this help screen.
 ```